Can I Purchase a Home With No Down Payment?

 Whereas VA loans are dependent on military service, USDA loans are all about location, location, location.

-Backed by the United States Department of Agriculture, USDA loans are designed to spur development in rural and suburban areas.
+USDA loans are designed to spur development in rural and suburban areas.
 Not only do these loans not require a down payment, but they also offer lower fees than most mortgages.

 There are actually two types of USDA loans: Single-Family Guarantee, which are offered by USDA-approved lenders (like us!); and Single-Family Housing Direct, which are offered through the rural development office.